-- A National Residue Programme was developed and implemented for abalone, finfish and bivalve as per the EU findings but this was not approved by the EU due to concerns around laboratory capacity and verification. - EU certification is important as increasingly other countries are using the EU as a benchmark. - DAFF is working with relevant departments and laboratories to set up memoranda of understanding (MOU) and validate laboratory and tests.
+- A National Residue Programme was developed and implemented for abalone, finfish and bivalve as per the EU findings but this was not approved by the EU due to concerns around laboratory capacity and verification. - DAFF is working with relevant departments and laboratories to set up memoranda of understanding (MOU) and validate laboratory and tests.